The Sunday Wash Guide to a Clean Bedroom

 • Your young children like to play on your bed.

-Pillows, bolsters, and duvet inserts
+Pillows, bolsters, duvet inserts and weighted blankets

 At least once every 6 months